Godfather (1991 film)

+The songs were written by Bichu Thirumala and the music was composed by S. Balakrishnan (composer).The song "pookalam vannu" is considered as a classic of Malayalam cinema, celebrated for its memorable tune and its role in conveying the central love story of the film.

 Plot

 Anjooran, and his four sons Balaraman, Swaminathan, Premachandran and Ramabhadran are in severe enmity with the Anappara family.
-Anjooran's bitter hatred toward Anappara Achamma stems from events in the past, when the men of Anappara abducted Balaraman's fiancée and forced her to marry the eldest son of Achamma.
-The resulting series of events saw Anjooran's wife being killed, and him being sent to jail for avenging her by murdering Achamma's husband.
-Consequently, he develops a hatred toward all women, and their entry into his home is prohibited from then on.
+Anjooran's bitter hatred toward Anappara Achhamma (Achhamma - Father's mother) stems from events in the past, when the men of Anappara abducted Balaraman's fiancée and forced her to marry the eldest son of Achamma.
+The resulting series of events saw Anjooran's wife being killed, and him being sent to jail for avenging her by murdering Achhamma's husband.
+Consequently, he develops a deep hatred and anger towards all women, and their entry into his home is prohibited from then on.

 Anjooran's youngest son Ramabhadran is a law college student.
-At Law college, he and his friend Mayin Kutty try all means to humiliate their classmate Malu, who is the granddaughter of Achamma.
+At Law college, he and his friend Mayin Kutty try all means to humiliate their classmate Malu, who is the granddaughter of Achhamma.
 Malu gets engaged to Shyam Prasad, a young state minister, but the minister withdraws from the relation as Anjooran intervenes and threatens him of political consequences.
 Incensed, Achamma hatches a plan to divide Anjooran's family by having Malu seduce Ramabhadran and making him turn against his father.
 When Malu expresses her feelings to Ramabhadran, as per the advice of her grandmother, Mayin Kutty ideates that Ramabhadran could divide the Anappara family by seducing Malu and turning her against them.
 On his advice, Ramabhadran too acts as if he is in love with her.
 The facade soon falls and they really fall in love with each other.
 While wondering about ways to get his family to support this relationship, he gets to know that Swaminathan is leading a secret double life as Ramanathan, with a wife Kochammini and two children.
 When confronted with this information, Swaminathan promises to help unite him and Malu.